 Why allowing Ukraine to ship grain during Russia's war matters to the world

-LONDON (AP) — Agreements that the United Nations and Turkey brokered with Ukraine and Russia to allow food and fertilizer to get from the warring nations to parts of the world where millions are going hungry have eased concerns over global food security.
-But they face increasing risks.
+LONDON (AP) — The fate of a wartime deal designed to move food from Ukraine to parts of the world where millions are going hungry is unclear heading into its renewal date Monday.

-Moscow has ramped up its rhetoric, saying it may not extend the deal that expires Monday unless its demands are met, including ensuring its own agricultural shipments don't face hurdles.
+Moscow has ramped up its rhetoric, saying it may not extend the deal brokered by the U.N. and Turkey unless its demands are met — including ensuring that its own agricultural shipments don't face hurdles.

-The Black Sea Grain Initiative has allowed 32.8 million metric tons (36.2 million tons) of food to be exported from Ukraine since last August, more than half to developing countries, including those getting relief from the World Food Program.
+The Black Sea Grain Initiative has allowed 32.8 million metric tons (36.2 million tons) of food to be exported from Ukraine since August, more than half to developing countries, including those getting relief from the World Food Program, according to the Joint Coordination Center in Istanbul.

 If the deal isn’t renewed, “you will have a new spike for sure” in food prices, said Maximo Torero, U.N.
 Food and Agriculture Organization chief economist.
 “The duration of that spike will depend a lot on how markets will respond."